JosephTLyons/prefix_tree/README.md

 It serves no purpose other really.
-In theory, a data structure like this *should* use less memory, as it attempts to use previously inserted letters from the beginning of other words, but the implementation here may not be good enough to not consume the advantages the theoretical model offers.
+In theory, a data structure like this *should* use less memory, as it attempts to use previously inserted letters from the beginning of other words, but the implementation here may not be good enough to not outweigh the advantages the theoretical model offers.
 This implementation may use **more** memory and have a fairly poor runtime execution; I haven't analyzed it enough to entirely know.